 - Filter banks: Birds can peck though filter banks allowing for unfiltered air and pigeon contaminants to be drawn into HVAC components and supply air ducts.

 - Fan Assemblies: Bird feathers, fecal matter and debris builds within the fan blades decreasing airflow.

 - Evaporator Coils: Bird feathers, fecal matter and debris clogs the air conditioner coils and clogs the drain pan.

 - Coil Drain Pans: With the drain pan water and pigeon fecal matter creates a potential source of dangerous/toxic microorganisms and other chemicals.

 - AHU Insulation: Birds can peck at the insulation to create nesting material allowing for raw fiberglass fibers to enter the associated air conveyance system.

-For more information on developing an effective environmental diagnosis and/or cleanup campaign for pigeon/bird fecal matter for your buildings call the Building Scientists at Pure Air Control Services call 1-800-422-7873 ext 802 or go to: Environmental Diagnostics laboratory (EDlab) CDC ELITE laboratory (contact Dr. Rajiv Sahay 1-800-422-7873 ext 303).
+For more information on developing an effective environmental diagnosis and/or cleanup campaign for pigeon/bird fecal matter for your buildings call the Building Scientists at Pure Air Control Services or Environmental Diagnostics laboratory (EDlab) at 1-800-422-7873.